LighghtEeloo/lala-lang/nana/Proposal.md

 (1, 2)
 ```

-Do note that every block is consist of a binder space and a value space, as shown above.
+Note that every block consists of a binder space and a value space, as shown above.

 ```nana
 (